Glassia Side Effects

 Applies to alpha 1-proteinase inhibitor: intravenous powder for solution, intravenous solution

-In addition to its needed effects, some unwanted effects may be caused by alpha 1-proteinase inhibitor (the active ingredient contained in Glassia).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, alpha 1-proteinase inhibitor (the active ingredient contained in Glassia) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bladder pain